Originally published January 2017 / Updated December 2020

 - possible consequences of refusing the vaccine

-- relevant recommendations from authoritative groups, governments, provincial medical regulatory authorities (Colleges), and medical specialty associations
+- relevant recommendations from authoritative groups, governments, provincial medical regulatory authorities (Colleges), and medical specialty associations and federations

 - need for follow up, for example if immunization requires a series of doses